ninalewandowska/TSA/README.md

 # TSA

-This data analysis project was made as an reinterpretation of code provided in R to Python.
+This time series data analysis project was made as an reinterpretation of code provided in R to Python.
 The analysis was part of the lecture on Financial Econometrics.

 The goal of this analysis is to find model that best fits the time series data.